sign-language-translator/sign-language-translator/README.md

 1. Enable integration of sign language into existing applications.
 2. Improve education quality for the deaf and increase literacy rates.
-3. Promote communication inclusivity of the deaf.
+3. Promote communication inclusivity of the hearing impaired.

 ## How to install the package